 Just a quick note to let you know I’ve just published a rather extensive article about my London Hood recreation. 🙂 Those of you interested in medieval garments might be interested to read about: the construction stitches, particularly the “singling” that was described by Østergård in Woven Into the Earth, the tablet weaving, making theContinue reading “Documentation for the London Hood”

 I’ve joined the ranks of many re-enactors who have decided to make a replica of a London Hood — complete with a silly “liripipe” tail!
 This project kept me busy with a number of different skills, so I might break this down into sections, with more detail in additional posts.
-Making a pattern based onContinue reading “A London Liripipe Hood”
+I initially drafted this postContinue reading “A London Liripipe Hood”

 A couple of years ago I started taking a series of Craftsy (hey what? now called “bluprint”!) classes to learn how to make my own sewing patterns, using flat pattern making methods.
 The first class I tried is called “Patternmaking Basics — the Skirt Sloper” and is taught by Suzy Furrer.
 I’ve finally managed toContinue reading “Sewing skirts from scratch”